 Newell Rubbermaid has facilities in Asia as part of its global manufacturing footprint.
 “Where do we want to manufacture?
 Where do we get the raw materials?
 What’s the freight vs. labor benefits of offshoring?”
 Stevens asks.
 And what’s the cost of shipping by air?
 “It’s a constant challenge.
 What’s truly important, truly core?”

 As supply chains mature, they become more nimble—at least they should—allowing them to shift gears quickly when necessary.
 Talent becomes key.
 And, says Stevens, throughout Newell Rubbermaid’s more than 19,000 employees, there is plenty of talent.

 “The talent is there,” she points out.
 “We just have to go across the organization and provide opportunity.
 We can trade talent among all the businesses instead of isolating them into different businesses by opening it.
-We can provide opportunities within the corporation.”
+We can see the kinds of roes out there and provide opportunities within the corporation.”

 The two-year program includes four, six-month rotations at two separate Newell Rubbermaid locations.
 Each role is distinct, but they all inherently have a large degree of cross-functionality.
-The goal is to expose the graduates to various functions and teams, gaining different experiences that build upon one another throughout each rotation.
+The goal is to expose you to various functions and teams, gaining different experiences that build upon one another throughout each rotation.

-In the program’s first year, trainees are partnered with an SCMDP peer mentor to help with his or her transition to a work environment.
-In the second year, the student is given a leadership mentor who provides professional advice and guidance before he or she selects a post-program placement.
+In the first year, trainees will be partnered with an SCMDP peer mentor to help with the transition to a work environment.
+In the second year, the student will be given a leadership mentor who will provide professional advice and guidance before post-program placement.